thonglmt/latency-404/README.md

 Percentiles are estimated by Prometheus base on above buckets to give us the results, but it not always accurate to all kind of network services.
 For example, our SLO say we should keep 95% of HTTP request less than 500ms, having a bucket of [1, 5, 10] will be overestimated, or a bucket of [0.075, 0.1, 0.25] will result almost all of the requests fall into +Inf bucket, no way to calculated P95.

+This is reason why DNS/TCP check are not white accurate with default buckets as they have quite low latency (<5ms).

 The goal is to capture enough detail to support analysis, the best practices on choosing buckets:

 - Understand the service: if your service require low latency (~10ms), typical latency (100-1000ms) or slow (>1s) and define SLOs.
 Base on that min-max latency range, implement an exponential buckets(Logarithmic Bucket Scaling) or clustered buckets around the SLO to better spot the outliers that affect SLAs.